Fleece is considered to be the vegan version of wool. It's more humane to wear fleece since it's made without the use of animals.

 What is the Differences Between Pill and No-Pill Fleece?

 Brrr… it's getting cold outside, which means it's time to bundle up!
 You're probably reaching for not only a mug of hot chocolate, but also a fleece jacket, hat, and gloves.
 This cozy material is a must for the wintertime!

 Unless you study fabrics all day, you probably don't know a whole lot about fleece.
 Get comfortable, maybe grab a nice blanket, and fill your head with a bunch of facts about fleece!

 Fleece is a fabric that's made from human hands.
 Unlike wool, which comes from sheep, or cotton, which comes from the land, fleece is 100% synthetic and is actually derived from plastic.

 Most of the time fleece is made from polyester, but sometimes other fabrics like wool, hemp, lycra, spandex, terrycloth, or cotton are blended into the material.
 Overall, fleece is a very versatile fabric that's best known for its warmth and comfy feel.

 You can buy a variety of products that are made from fleece.
 Here are some of the most popular:

 Aah, it's time for a relaxing day inside!
 Cozy up on the couch with a good Netflix movie, a bowl of popcorn, and a nice fleece blanket.

 Get ready for some much-needed rest by putting on a cozy pair of fleece pajamas before you hit the hay.
-These jammies are a must if you like the room to be freezing cold at night!
+This sleepwear is a must if you like the room to be freezing cold at night!